Corn Mazes

 N15891 County Rd 551, Wilson, Michigan 49896

 The Getzloff Corn Maze was established in 2009 and is known as the top family-run corn maze in Wilson.
-Visitors are able to enjoy a hay ride out to the maze, and they also have the opportunity to pick a pumpkin while they are there.
+Visitors can enjoy a hay ride out to the maze, and they also have the opportunity to pick a pumpkin while they are there.

 Touted as a family-friendly attraction, the Getzloff Corn Maze also has playground equipment and farm animals for the youngest corn maze enthusiasts to meet.